Apply Online - Tax Credits

 - Body of e-mail: Name of Company, E-mail address/ first name/ last name/ phone number of new user (from Step 2)

-Note: every user on the account will have access to all prior and subsequent applications submitted on that account.
+Note: every user on the account will have access to applications where changes have been made after the effective date listed on your confirmation e-mail.

 We recommend using Google Chrome as your browser to access the portal.
 Google Chrome is most compatible with this portal and the latest version can be downloaded here.